chaulapatrice/calendar-app/README.md

 }
 ```

-In the above code `DEFAULT_PERMISSION_CLASSES` only allows access to users that are logged in. `DEFAULT_AUTHENTICATION_CLASSES` tells the Django Rest Framework to use a randomly generated string of characters
+In the above code `DEFAULT_PERMISSION_CLASSES` only allows access to users that are logged in. `DEFAULT_AUTHENTICATION_CLASSES` tells Django Rest Framework to use a randomly generated string of characters
 to authenticate users.
 Below is an example of authorisation header

 ``` yaml
 Authorization: Token 9944b09199c62bcf9418ad846dd0e4bbdfc6ee4
 ```

-We have successfully set up our Rest API and Authentication.
+We successfully set up our API and Authentication.
 In the next section we will setup [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) to allow our frontend
 application to communicate with the backend application.

 ### Setup Cross-Origin Resource Sharing (CORS)